BradMyrick/TheDarwins/README.md

 ## Configuration

-- `pricePerMint`: Current price per mint.
+- `pricePerMint`: Price to mint a Darwin NFT.
 - `maxSupply`: Maximum number of Darwin NFTs.
 - `privMintLive` and `pubMintLive`: Control the availability of private and public mints.
 - `paused`: Pauses or unpauses contract operations.

 ## Support

-If you have any questions or need assistance, you can contact [kodr.eth](https://twitter.com/kodr.eth) for support.
+If you have any questions or need assistance, you can contact [kodr.eth](https://x.com/kodr_eth) for support.

 ## License